marshallswain/feathers-pinia/docs/guide/common-patterns.md

 ```

 The above example also shows why `queryWhen` is no longer passed as an argument.
 It's most common that `queryWhen` needs values returned by `useGet`, but those values aren't available until after `useGet` runs, making them unavailable to `queryWhen` as an argument.
 In short, moving `queryWhen` to the returned object gives us access to everything we need to productively prevent queries.

+## Clearing Data on Logout

+The best solution is to simply refresh to clear memory.
+If you're using localStorage, clear the localStorage, then refresh.
+The alternative to refreshing would be to perform manual cleanup of the service stores.
+Refreshing is much simpler and more practical, so it's the official solution.